lyshasilva/GreggBF/README.md

    - **Use**: This is the **official dataset used in the thesis**.
 Recommended for reproduction and benchmarking.
    - **🛡️ Note**: **The data was first split into training/validation/test sets before any augmentation was applied**.
 This ensures that augmented images derived from the same original are not duplicated across different splits, **preventing data leakage** during evaluation.

+## 📝 Data Source and Validation

+- The dataset was collected from **Bachelor of Science in Office Administration (BSOA)** students at **South Philippine Adventist College**, who had prior exposure to Gregg Shorthand writing.
+- The **data collection process was reviewed and approved by the program chairperson**, ensuring its appropriateness for academic and research purposes.
+- However, due to time constraints, the **actual handwritten outputs were not formally validated for symbol accuracy**.
+As such, there may be inconsistencies or miswritten forms within the dataset.
+- If higher classification performance is required, **further data cleaning, outlier analysis, or handwriting validation** is highly recommended as future work.

 ## 📄 How to Use

 - Download `augmented-split-by_word.zip` if you're replicating or extending the experiment from the paper.